RodionChachura/booksconcepts.com/content/blog/12-rules-for-life-an-antidote-to-chaos-by-jordan-b-peterson/index.md

 ---
-slug: "/posts/12-rules-for-life-an-antidote-to-chaos-by-jordan-b-peterson/"
-date: 2019-12-14
 title: "“12 Rules for Life: An Antidote to Chaos” by Jordan B. Peterson"
-draft: false
-description: "While reading this book, I wrote down the main concepts from it.
-They can be useful for you if just finished listening audiobook or want to refresh knowledge.
-Maybe you are a loser.
-And maybe you’re…"
-categories: []
 keywords: [Self Improvement,Jordan Peterson,12 Rules For Life,Books]
 ---